 - Penetration tester

-- Internal IT Auditor
+- IT auditor

-- Information Technology Manager
+- Information security analyst

-3. Professional certifications Employers are always looking for verifying evidence that a prospective candidate has learned all necessary aspects of the position being sought.
+3. Professional certifications Employers are always looking for verifying evidence that a prospective candidate has learned all the necessary aspects of the position being sought.
 In cybersecurity, probably the best way to accomplish this confirmation is through professional certifications.
-Several cybersecurity organizations and continuing education venues provide a host of certifications in most relevant infosec disciplines.
-Some of the certifications that should be sought by would-be or current security code auditors include the following:

-- Certified Information Systems Auditor (CISA)
+- Certified Information System Auditor (CISA)

-- Information Systems Certification
+- Certified Information Systems Security Professional (CISSP)

 Also, look for other appropriate certifications offered by such cybersecurity education organizations as the following: